submarines-and/prowess/README.md

 __To add a new ability__
 * Find your ability [here](https://www.wow-petopia.com/classic/abilities.php).
 * Map id of all creatures that know your spell to the spell id in `database.lua`.
-* Add display name if missing.
+* Add display name if missing to `localization.lua`.

 ## Localization
 Do you speak another language?
-Help adding display names in `database.lua`.
-See english values for example and default names.
-Example below for german translations.
-If a language is missing a string, English will be used as fallback.
+Help by adding display names in `localization.lua`.
+See the example below for a German translations.
+If a language is missing data for a particular string, English will be used as a fallback, providing a mixed, but functional experience.

     namespace.displayNames = {